-As the LTAF is an AIF, the manager will need to assess annually how it has managed the LTAF in the best interests of the LTAF, its investors, and the integrity of the market, pursuant to COBS 2.1.4.
-For the LTAF, when carrying out this assessment, the manager must consider as a minimum, how the assets have been valued, how the due diligence process has been conducted, how the manager has managed liquidity and conflicts of interest.
+As the LTAF is an AIF, the manager will need to annually assess how it has managed the LTAF in the best interests of the LTAF, its investors, and the integrity of the market, pursuant to COBS 2.1.4.
+For the LTAF, when carrying out this assessment, the manager must consider as a minimum how the assets have been valued, how the due diligence process has been conducted, and how the manager has managed liquidity and conflicts of interest.
 The results of this assessment are to be included in the annual report of the LTAF.

 - Quarterly reporting

 The FCA rules require additional quarterly reports for investors, in addition to half-yearly and annual reports.

 The FCA noted in PS21/14 that if managers wish to have additional governance features, such as advisory boards, this is permitted but it is not mandatory and needs to be considered in light of investors’ needs and the costs of such features.

 - Alignment with certain other retail fund rules